sylvainbx/rust-book-fr/FRENCH/src/ch20-02-multithreaded.md

 that a resource guarded by a `Mutex` cannot be accessed unless we hold the lock.
 But this implementation can also result in the lock being held longer than intended if we don’t think carefully about the lifetime of the `MutexGuard<T>`.
-Because the values in the `while` expression remain in scope for the duration of the block, the lock remains held for the duration of the call to `job()`, meaning other workers cannot receive jobs.
+Because the values in the `while let` expression remain in scope for the duration of the block, the lock remains held for the duration of the call to `job()`, meaning other workers cannot receive jobs.
 -->

 Ce code se compile et s'exécute mais ne se comporte pas comme nous